 Humanize your online presence.
-A corporate logo and publications that look like press releases are not the best way to establish a two-way communication.
+A corporate logo and publications that look like press releases are not the best way to establish two-way communication.
 Therefore, try to speak in the first person, put a face to the people behind your account, and adopt a friendly tone.

 Welcome your new followers.
 This is a very simple practice, but it can help get your customer relationship off to a good start and show that your brand is there from the beginning.
-If the number of new followers is very high, an automated greeting can help, but the ideal is to personalize the interaction as much as possible.
+If the number of new followers is very high, an automated greeting can help, but the idea is to personalize the interaction as much as possible.

 Talk about current affairs in your industry.
-Commenting on current affairs and viral news is always popular on social network, so why not join the conversation?
+Commenting on current affairs and viral news is always popular on the social network, so why not join the conversation?
 Try to relate your comments to your brand but don't force it or it will look unnatural.